Lithium-Sulfur Technology Accelerator

 Roby is a Faraday Research Institution Research Fellow based at UCL working on cell design and diagnostics for anode-free Li-S battery as a part of work package 4.
 He obtained his PhD at National Chemical Laboratory, Pune in 2018 on developing strategies to improve the performance of redox materials in solid-state flexible electrochemical capacitors.
 Before joining UCL, he was a researcher at the Tokyo Institute of Technology where he worked on performance optimization in solid alkaline water electrolyzer and synthesis of metal oxide-based electrocatalyst for oxygen evolution reaction.

-We would like to thank all LiSTAR Phase 1 Research Fellows for their invaluable research and contributions to the first phase of the LiSTAR project which ran from 1st October 2019 to 31st March 2023.
-Phase 2 commenced on 1st April 2023 and will run to 31st March 2025.
+We would like to thank all LiSTAR Phase 1 and 2 Research Fellows for their invaluable research and contributions to The LiSTAR project which ran from 1st October 2019 to 31st March 2023 (phase 1) and 1st April 2023 to 31st March 2025 (phase 2).
+The project is now in phase 3a which runs from 1st April 2025 to 31st March 2026.